 We also pay careful attention to our team identity, which is most prominently seen on our car livery, our crews’ overalls or the clothing we wear at events.
 We try to take an innovative approach to marketing and PR, as shown by our unique hospitality unit in the service park and a fresh approach to fan engagement.

-Our Customer Racing activities operate from a dedicated workshop, as well as its own engineering, sales and PR structures.
-We are committed to delivering competitive cars to our customers, with the New Generation i20 R5 the first fruits of the team’s work in 2016.
+To show our commitment to delivering competitive cars, Customer Racing operates from a dedicated workshop with its own engineering, sales and PR structures.
+The New Generation i20 R5 represented the first fruits of the team’s work in 2016.